-Line 17f or line 15f-Deductions allocated and apportioned at partnership or S corporation level to foreign source income.
+Line 16, codes I, J, and K, or line 14, codes I, J, and K-Deductions allocated and apportioned at partnership or S corporation level to foreign source income.
 The partnership or S corporation has already allocated these expenses to foreign source income and has reported them to you by country and by category of income.
-Include these amounts on line 2 of the applicable Forms 1116 (that is, the Forms 1116 for each category of income provided to you).
+Include these amounts on line 2 of each of the applicable Forms 1116 (that is, those Forms 1116 for each category of income you received).

-Note: If you received information on your Schedule K-1 pertaining to definitely allocable deductions attributable to a foreign branch, please disregard this information.
+You should disregard any information shown on your Schedule K-1 pertaining to definitely allocable deductions attributable to a foreign branch.
 It is intended only for corporate partners preparing Form 1118.

-Line 17g or line 15g-Total foreign taxes.
+Line 16, codes L and M, or line 14, codes L and M-Total foreign taxes.
 The partnership or S corporation has already allocated and apportioned total foreign taxes for you and has reported them to you by country and by category of income.
-Include these amounts in Part II of the applicable Forms 1116 (that is, the Forms 1116 for each category of income provided to you).
+Include these amounts in Part II of each of the applicable Forms 1116 (that is, those Forms 1116 for each category of income you received).

-Line 17h or line 15h-Reduction in taxes available for credit.
-The partnership or S corporation has already apportioned the reduction in taxes information for you and has reported it to you by country and by category of income.
-Include these amounts on line 12 of the applicable Forms 1116 (that is, the Forms 1116 for each category of income provided to you).
+ine 16, code N, or line 14, code N- Reduction in taxes available for credit.
+The partnership or S corporation has already apportioned the reduction in taxes available for credit and has reported it to you by country and by category of income.
+Include these amounts on line 12 of each of the applicable Forms 1116 (that is, those Forms 1116 for each category of income you received).

-Foreign Capital Gains and Losses
+Foreign Qualified Dividends and Capital Gains (Losses)

-If you have foreign source capital gains (including any foreign source capital gain distributions) or foreign source capital losses, you may be required to make certain adjustments to those gains or losses before taking them into account on line 1 (gains) or line 5 (losses).
-You may use the instructions in this section to determine those adjustments.
-If you choose not to use the rules outlined in this section, see section 904(b)(2) and the Treasury regulations thereunder to determine the adjustments you must make.
+If you have foreign source qualified dividends or foreign source capital gains (including any foreign source capital gain distributions) or losses, you may be required to make certain adjustments to those amounts before taking them into account on line 1a (qualified dividends and gains) or line 5 (lösses).

-If you completed the Capital Gain Tax Worksheet in the instructions for your tax return, see Capital Gain Tax Worksheet below to determine the adjustments you may be required to make.
-If you are filing a Schedule D with your return, see Schedule D below to determine the adjustments you may be required to make.
+If you completed the Qualified Dividends and Capital Gain Tax Worksheet in the instructions for your tax return, and are not required to file Schedule D, see Qualified Dividends and Capital Gain Tax Worksheet (Individuals), next, to determine the adjustments you may be required to make.
+If you completed the Qualified Dividends Tax Worksheet in the Instructions for Form 1041, see Qualified Dividends Tax Worksheet (Estates and Trusts), later, to determine the adjustments you may be required to make.
+If you are required to file Schedulé D, see Schedule D Filers, on page 6, to determine the adjustments you may be required to make.

-Capital Gain Tax Worksheet
+Qualified Dividends and Capital Gain Tax Worksheet (Individuals)

-If you completed the Capital Gain Tax Worksheet in the instructions for your tax return, you must adjust the amount of your foreign source capital gain distributions if:
+If you completed the Qualified Dividends and Capital Gain Tax Worksheet in your tax return instructions and you do not have to file Schedule D, you may have to adjust the amount of your foreign source qualified dividends and capital gain distributions.